ome/omero-documentation/README.rst

       qthelp     to make HTML files and a qthelp project devhelp    to make HTML files and a Devhelp project epub       to make an epub
-      text       to make text files
+      latex      to make LaTeX files, you can set PAPER=a4 or PAPER=letter latexpdf   to make LaTeX files and run them through pdflatex text       to make text files
       man        to make manual pages
       texinfo    to make Texinfo files